salesforcecli/plugin-user/messages/create.md

 Successfully created user "%s" with ID %s for org %s.%s You can see more details about this user by running "<%= config.bin %> user:display -u %s".

+# flags.target-hub.deprecation

+The --target-dev-hub flag is deprecated and is not being used in this command.
+The flag will be removed in v57 or later.